 - Hand Dominance: Related to bilateral hand coordination, is hand dominance in scissor use.
 A child need an established hand dominance in order to develop fine motor skills that are needed for accuracy with scissor use.
 If a child continues to switch hands, there are scissors that can be used with either hand on the market, however, the child will not develop accuracy and fluid scissor cuts as easily with out an established dominant hand.
 Read more about hand dominance here.

-scissors for kids who have a left-right confusion or undefined hand dominance.
+Try THESE scissors for kids who have a left-right confusion or undefined hand dominance.

 Line Accuracy with Scissor Skills: Teaching Kids to cut on the Lines

 Line accuracy when cutting with scissors is greatly dependent on position of the hand on the scissors, as well as all of the areas described above.
 Hand positioning and scissor grasp is a developmental progression and typical tearing of paper happens with certain positions.
 Typically, a child will developmentally go through certain stages in their scissor skills and as they progress, their accuracy will improve.